 §Department of Physics and Astronomy, University of California, Irvine, California 92697, United States

 ABSTRACT: Nanopore-based detection techniques, with a wide range of transport properties, exhibit impressive selectivity and sensitivity for analytes.
 To expand the application of nanoporous sensors, it is highly desired for nanopore-based sensors to perform real-time and fast detection for targets all within a portable device.
 In addition, to improve the accuracy of the output signal, more appropriate readout methods also need to be explored.
 In this manuscript, we describe a nanopore-based electrode, regarded as NAC-P6-PC@AuE, prepared by coupling a pillararene-based nanoporous membrane with an electrochemical impedance measurement method.
 The fabricated device is demonstrated by exposing pillararene-based receptors to trace amounts of pesticide molecules.
-NAC-P6-PC@AuE devices exhibit distinguished selectivity to quinotrione, as well as the ability to quantitate quinotrione with a LOQ of 10 nM.
+NAC-P6-PC@AuE devices exhibit distinguished selectivity to quinotrione, as well as the ability to quantify quinotrione with a LOQ of 10 nM.
 The mechanism which allows sensing was verified using finite-element simulations and may be explained as host-guest-induced surface charge shielding, which influences the electrochemical response of probe molecules.
 The applications of this nanopore-based electrode may be extended toward other target molecules by decorating the nanopore surfaces with specifically chosen receptors.

 The emerging fields of nanofluidics and solid-state nanopores provide an attractive and powerful platform for fabrication of nanopore-based detection techniques.1-3 A variety of nanoporous sensors have been prepared using different approaches and exhibit impressive selectivity and sensitivity to analytes, such as ions, biomolecules, DNA, proteins, enantiomers and so forth.4-11 However, in order to achieve satisfactory results with a lower detection limit and higher ionic current amplification, most nanopore-based devices need complex sample pretreatment and precise equipment such as patch-clamp amplifiers.
-Thus, a novel, portable nanopore-based sensor capable of real-time, fast detection for target molecules is highly desired for various applications.
+Thus, a novel, portable nanopore-based sensor capable of real-time, fast detection of target molecules is highly desired for various applications.

-Generally, the underlying principle of nanoporous sensors would be based on current modulations.1,12-13 Analytes access or attach to a nanopore surface decorated with recognition sites, which changes the effective diameter of the nanopore, or affects the charge transfer as well as the wettability of the inner surface of the nanopore, leading to ionic current changes that can be monitored.2-3,14 However, ionic current signals may also contain noise from unwanted currents caused by nonspecific adsorption.
+Generally, the underlying principle of nanoporous sensors is based on current modulations.1,12-13 Analytes access or attach to a nanopore surface decorated with recognition sites, which changes the effective diameter of the nanopore, or affects the charge transfer as well as the wettability of the inner surface of the nanopore, leading to ionic current changes that can be monitored.2-3,14 However, ionic current signals may also contain noise from unwanted currents caused by nonspecific adsorption.
 Accordingly, exploring more detection techniques can not only expand the applications of nanopore sensors, but also improve the accuracy of the output signal.

 Electrode analysis is a good candidate for developing nanopore-based detection and analysis due to its low cost, simplicity of use, high sensitivity, compatibility, and portability.4,15-16 The electrode surface is not only easily functionalizable, through assembling capture/recognition elements including molecules, polyelectrolytes, particles and film, but also plays a role in signal conversion and readout.
-Solid-state nanopores have been extensively studied because they are relatively stable, flexible in terms of geometry and size, and amenable to surface functionalization.17-18 Functionalized nanopores which regulate ionic or molecular transport can be obtained by the chemical addition of specifically designed or chosen receptors onto the nanopores surface.6,19-21 Host-guest chemistry also attracts tremendous attention for its recognition and analysis abilities due to good reversibility and selectivity for specific substrates.22-23 Pillar[n]arenes, as the newest class of host molecules, possesses high tunability, and as such are an ideal platform on which to design receptors.24-28 Considering the aforementioned results, we are inspired to design a receptor with which to fabricate analyte-responsive nanoporous electrodes.
+Solid-state nanopores have been extensively studied because they are relatively stable, flexible in terms of geometry and size, and amenable to surface functionalization.17-18 Functionalized nanopores, which regulate ionic or molecular transport, can be obtained by the chemical addition of specifically designed or chosen receptors onto the pore surface.6,19-21 Host-guest chemistry also attracts tremendous attention for its recognition and analysis abilities due to its reversibility and selectivity for specific substrates.22-23 Pillar[n]arenes, as the newest class of host molecules, possess high tunability, and as such are an ideal platform on which to design receptors.24-28 Considering the aforementioned results, we are inspired to design a receptor with which to fabricate analyte-responsive nanoporous electrodes.